libbpf/bpfvv/README.md

 - Format your code:
 	- `npm run format`

+- To run lint, typecheck, and tests:
+	- `npm run check`

 - If everything is OK, push your branch, create a PR.

 ---